Sprint cuts 2000 jobs, more leadership changes to come

 | WASHINGTON

-WASHINGTON Sprint Corp (S.N) announced on Monday it will fire 2,000 employees and it cut its 2014 adjusted earnings forecast as the company attempts to reduce costs and turn around several quarters of losses.
+WASHINGTON Sprint Corp announced on Monday it will fire 2,000 employees as the company attempts to cut costs and turn around several quarters of losses.

-The layoffs are expected to lower labor costs by $400 million a year and are the latest job cuts by the third largest U.S. carrier.
+The layoffs are expected to reduce labour costs by $400 million (250.36 million pounds) a year and are the latest job cuts by the third largest U.S. carrier.

-"He has to cut costs, that’s the easiest away to show he is doing something overall," said Roger Entner, analyst at Recon Analytics.
-"He needs to get aggressive with pricing to attract more customers, but most importantly he needs a better network."

-Sprint has been undergoing a painful revamping of its network that has caused a mass exodus of subscribers.
-The carrier, which appointed Claure as chief executive officer in August, has been cutting prices aggressively, doubling the data its competitors offer.
+"We are looking at the business from end to end.
+Every dollar spent is being closely scrutinized," Chief Executive Marcelo Claure told investors in a call following the earnings release.

+Sprint shares dropped 7.7 percent to $5.72 in after-market trading after closing at $6.20 on the New York Stock Exchange.

+Sprint has been reshuffling executives and laying off employees as it attempts to reverse a subscriber exodus brought about by a messy network overhaul that has caused gaps in coverage.

-The company also named Junichi Miyakawa as technical chief operating officer last Friday.
+The company appointed Marcelo Claure its chief executive officer in August, and last Friday it named Junichi Miyakawa as technical chief operating officer.
 Miyakawa will oversee Sprint's network as the company completes its network overhaul.

 "We've decided to make some leadership changes.
 More changes are coming," Claure warned.